I can’t tell you how often my clients underestimate the importance of their life insurance medical exam.

 Cleaner Lifestyle Makes a Big Difference

-Bottom line, “preferred plus” is not an option if you are obese, or use alcohol, tobacco, or recreational drugs.
+Bottom line, “preferred plus” is not an option if you are obese, or drink alcohol in excess, smoke cigarettes or cigars, vape, chew tobacco or use recreational drugs.
 Even just a slight elevation in your blood pressure reading or cholesterol could result in an increase in your premium.

 While you may not have the time to lose significant weight or stop smoking prior to your examination, following these strategies will help you improve your rating, as well as possibly save you a substantial amount of money during the life of your insurance policy.